 Agreements, timesheets, and other documents related to the work experience should be scanned into NCWorks following local and state guidance regarding scanning and redacting.
-All documents should be clearly legible and signed appropriately.
+All documents should be clearly legible, signed appropriately, and clearly named when scanned into NCWorks.

 Case notes should summarize the progress of the WEX to include total hours worked/dates of the payroll period, general description of work performed, issues discussed or resolved, changes in location/schedule/or payroll, etc.